 Is there really any point in having your hot water setting so high that you have to cool it down before you can use it?

 My tip is turn your hot water temperature down to 104 degrees F. (40 C.) It will save you money, and you have the peace of mind that no one is going to scald themselves.

 By Philip from Belfast, UK

 In Alaska, you pretty much have to fend for yourself.
 I've been doing this for years, and I thought I should pass along this tip for free hot water, especially when the pipes are frozen (as they are here, a LOT).
 Paint your old milk jugs and glass jars with black spray paint, then fill with water and leave in the sun for hot water by the end of a sunny day!

 When my old hot water heater broke, the unit went but the tank was still good.
 I didn't throw it out but I used it for a reserve tank.

 That way when it called for hot water, the new water coming into my tank wasn't ice cold, therefore it didn't need as much gas or electricity to heat it up.
 This saved money, especially in the winter months.

-This is a guide about using a water heater timer.
+This is a page about using a water heater timer.
 There are times of the day and night when you do not use hot water.
-A timer can turn off the heater when you do not need it, and save you money.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.